Kyler Murray: 'Sky's the limit' with new Arizona Cardinals regime

 As far as Murray’s hobbies?
 Those have changed a bit over the QB’s football career.

 “I’ve never really been able to go sightseeing or stuff like that.
 I had never been on vacation as a kid.
 My first vacation I was probably two years into the league.
-I had never been on vacation just due to football, basketball, baseball.
+I had never been on vacation just due to football, basketball, baseball,” he said.

 “Now that I’m getting older, you only live once.
 I want to get out and see more and go to different places and experience different things.
 Nothing crazy.”

-Those different places include Hawaii, where Murray still managed to get rehab work in.
+Those different places include Hawaii, where Murray still managed to get in rehab work.